verbb/wishlist/docs/developers/events.md

 });
 ```

-### The `beforeDeleteList` event
+### The `beforeDeleteList` Event
-Plugins can get notified before a list is deleted.
-Event handlers can prevent the list from getting sent by setting `$event->isValid` to false.
+The event that is triggered before a list is deleted.
+Event handlers can prevent the list from being deleted by setting `$event->isValid` to false.

 ```php
 use verbb\wishlist\elements\ListElement;